 |Bloom Time||Spring to summer, sometimes early fall and year-round in warmer climates|

-Oleander prefers full sun, but it will also tolerate part shade.
+Oleander prefers full sun.
+It will also tolerate partial shade, but its foliage won't be as dense.
 It is also tolerant of heat, drought, wind, and coastal conditions.

-Plant in well-drained, fertilized soil for best results.
-Oleander shrubs will also adapt to poor soil, sandy soil, and a range of pH levels.
+Plant in well-drained soil for best results.
+Oleander shrubs can adapt to many kinds of soil conditions: poor soil, sandy soil, and a range of soil pH levels.
 Like many native Mediterranean plants, oleanders prefer alkaline soil, but they will grow in acidic or neutral soil, adapting to pH levels between 5.0 and 8.3.
 Before planting, test the pH level of the soil.
 If the soil is overly acidic, mix in ground limestone, oyster shells, or wood ash.

-Water whenever the top inch of the soil becomes dry, then let the plant grow and the roots reach for moisture.
-If transplanting an oleander from one pot to another, choose a larger container that has drainage holes to prevent the plant from becoming root-bound.
+Water whenever the top inch of the soil becomes dry.
+If transplanting a container-grown oleander from one pot to another, choose a larger container with drainage holes to prevent the plant from becoming root-bound.

-Feed poor soil with a little bit of a balanced fertilizer during the plant's first spring.
-Moving forward, established oleander won't need regular fertilizing.
+Feed poor soil with light dose of a balanced fertilizer during the plant's first spring and a light fertilization yearly thereafter.
+Moving forward, established oleander is not a heavy feeder.

 Temperature and Humidity